Personal Days

 Personal Days is the first novel written by Ed Park.
 It was published by Random House in 2008.
-The novel satirizes the work work life of office cubicle employees, including the specter of getting laid off or surviving.
+The novel satirizes the work life of office cubicle employees, including the specter of getting laid off or surviving.

 Plot

 This novel is about a group of eight office workers in New York City as their company has a financial crisis.
 The first part of the story is told from the perspective of these eight employees, who act as a collective narrator.
 With humor, the novel depicts their focused attempts to cope with the threat of job loss that is ever present, while at the same time, most of them dislike their jobs.

 Connections

-Reviewers discuss similarities between this novel and other works.

-According to McClatchy News, upon its release, this book was compared to Joshua Ferris' notable novel, Then We Came to the End.
+According to McClatchy News, upon its release this book was compared to Joshua Ferris' notable novel, Then We Came to the End.
 Both novels apply a first-person plural narrator to demonstrate the absurd nature of office life.
-A key difference, however, is that Ferris' book was published six months before Park's.
-And this novel, Personal Days, "is a little leaner, a little more antic, even a little more experimental, as evidenced by the final section of the novel."
-McClatchy News also says that Thomas Ligotti's book, My Work is Not Yet Done has the opposite, a sinister and dark type of plot.
+Ferris' book was published six months before Park's.
+Personal Days, "is a little leaner, a little more antic, even a little more experimental, as evidenced by the final section of the novel."
+McClatchy News also says that Thomas Ligotti's book, My Work is Not Yet Done has the opposite, a sinister and dark plot.

 Kirkus Reviews alludes to the films Office Space and Mr. Brooks in its review of this novel.